carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This attribute indicates that the function should *always* emit a stack smashing protector.
 This overrides the ``ssp`` function attribute.

+    Variables that are identified as requiring a protector will be arranged on the stack such that they are adjacent to the stack protector guard.
+    The specific layout rules are:

+    #.
+Large arrays and structures containing large arrays
+       (``>= ssp-buffer-size``) are closest to the stack protector.
+    #.
+Small arrays and structures containing small arrays
+       (``< ssp-buffer-size``) are 2nd closest to the protector.
+    #.
+Variables that have had their address taken are 3rd closest to the
+       protector.

     If a function that has an ``sspreq`` attribute is inlined into a function that doesn't have an ``sspreq`` attribute or which has an